English (ENGL)

 ENGL 320C.
 Renaissance Literature Capstone.
 3 Units.

 Aspects of English Renaissance literature and its contexts from 1500-ca. 1620.
 Genres studied might include poetry, drama, prose fiction, expository and polemic writing, or some works from Continental Europe.
 Writers such as Skelton, More, Erasmus, Wyatt, Sidney, Spenser, Marlowe, Lanier, Wroth, Shakespeare, Donne.
 Students registering for ENGL 320C will be required to develop and complete a Capstone project in the wider field of study covered by the course and to make a public presentation of this project.
 A student who has previously taken ENGL 320 may receive credit for ENGL 320C only if the themes/topics are different.
 Offered as ENGL 320, ENGL 320C and ENGL 420.
 Counts as a Capstone Project course.
-Prereq: ENGL 380 and passing letter grade in an Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).
+Prereq: ENGL 380 and Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).

 ENGL 323.
 Milton.
 3 Units.